ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 the area behind the ears is not flat or straight."

-Opticians fit eyewear on human skulls, not mannequins.
+Opticians fit human skulls, not mannequins.

 If you do not touch the consumer at the time